Bankruptcy in Juneau, AK

 The U.S. Bankruptcy Court of the District of Alaska provides a list of potential exemptions.
 This document gives options from state and federal law.
 Juneau residents have to decide which offers the most value after bankruptcy proceedings.
 For instance, you can keep $25,150 for a federal homestead exemption while the state delivers $72,900.
 But, if you do not own your house, you could find more advantages elsewhere.

-At least six months before you file for bankruptcy, eliminate unnecessary spending.
-Do not run up the balances on your credit accounts.
-You’ll also need to complete an approved credit counseling course, usually online or over the phone.
+At least six months before filing for bankruptcy, start by cutting unnecessary expenses and avoiding any increases to your credit balances.
+You’ll also need to complete an approved credit counseling course, which is typically offered online or by phone.

-Credit counseling is necessary to help you learn financial literacy and help you learn better financial habits.
-Once you complete the course, you’ll receive a certificate of completion to include in your filing.
-If you don’t have the certificate from the credit counseling course, the courts will reject your bankruptcy petition.
+Credit counseling is a required step designed to improve financial literacy and build better habits.
+Upon completing the course, you’ll receive a certificate of completion that must be included with your bankruptcy filing.
+Without this certificate, the court will reject your petition.

 Work With an Experienced Juneau, Alaska Lawyer